facelessuser/PyMdown/README.md

 # Mdown
 Mdown is CLI tool to convert or even batch convert markdown files to HTML.
 It can also accept a file stream.

+# Status
+This is in an Alpha state, though it is very useable.
+Because of the Alpha state, things are in flux and are subject to change without warning.

 # Features
 - Python 2 and 3 compatible (but executables built with Python 2 using Pyinstaller)
 - Should run on OSX, Windows, and Linux